recbus/caribou/README.md

 ...}
 ```

 In the above example, the migration named `:st.schema/state+county-numeric` adds a schema attribute and transaction metadata.
+It
-It declares two dependencies whose role can be inferred from the tx data (adding the `:st.db/provenance` schema attribute used in the metadata and adding the two constituent schema attributes `:st.county/state` & `:ansi.fips/county-numeric`).
+declares two dependencies whose role can be inferred from the tx data (adding the `:st.db/provenance` to the transaction metadata
+and adding a tuple schema attribute).

 ##### Notes on various means of defining the migration transaction(s).
 A migration can define its transaction data in three ways.

 1. `:tx-data`
 Transaction data defined at the `:tx-data` key is semantically identical to the `:tx-data` given to `d/transact`.
 For schema migrations
-and other low-volume/hand-crafted data, this is an effective way to define a migration.
+and other low-volume or hand-crafted data, this is an effective way to define a migration.
 With data/configuration reading tools (e.g.
 [aero](https://github.com/juxt/aero#include), integrant) or some pre-processing, it's possible to include subordinate EDN files directly
 in your migration data so as to keep the clutter in your top-level migration file to a minimum.